Money and property

 Seek legal advice.

-Talk to the Department of Human Services about your relationship status change.
+Talk to Services Australia about your relationship status change.

 Check out ASIC MoneySmart website pages about divorce and separation.